Finance 2227 -- Financial Markets

 Disability Statement

 It is the policy of Villanova to make reasonable academic accommodations for qualified individuals with disabilities.
 If you are a person with a disability please contact me after class or during office hours and make arrangements to register with the Learning Support Office by contacting 610-519-5636 or at nancy.mott@villanova.edu as soon as possible.
 Registration with the Learning Support Office is required in order to receive accommodations.
 If you have a disability that may affect your success in this course and wish to discuss academic accommodations, please arrange to meet with me as soon as possible and not later than the end of the second week of the semester.
 The major reason that this course will stress a student with learning disabilities is that the essay exams are time-constrained.
 With most disabilities, I can simply allow you additional time during the exam.
 The Learning Support Office will usually provide me with an indication as to how much additional time I should allow.
+If you require additional time, you will have to take the exam with the 4pm class.

 The first two weeks we will be talking about